Nycuri/Unveiling-Experts---Used-data/README.md

 # Unveiling-Experts---Used-data
-Used data in the article "Unveiling Experts in Data Science: A Mining Software Repositories Perspective"
+Repositories used in the article "Unveiling Experts in Data Science: A Mining Software Repositories Perspective".